sriram-2502/unitree_go1_hw/README.md

 This workspace contains the high-level and low-level tools for Unitree Go1, plus the ROS 2 integration required to run controllers from a PC.

+Safety note:
+- Add styrofoam protection around the robot to avoid damage in falls; impacts can damage the LAN port and the internal connection to the Raspberry Pi.

 ## Workspace Install
 ```bash
 source /opt/ros/humble/setup.bash